zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 <font color ="red"> **Note**: This is a draft documentation that needs to be migrated to <https:/github.com/zowe/docs-site> after the functionality is completed. </font>

-As system programmer, you can configure Zowe use PassTickets for API services that are compatible to accept them to authenticate your service with the API Mediation Layer.
+As system programmer, you can configure Zowe to use PassTickets for API services that are compatible to accept them to authenticate your service with the API Mediation Layer.

 ## Overview